How It Works

 What are the key benefits of working with horses?

-- Horses are herd animals, their “herd” behavior resembles human relationships with our “families”, “groups” and “teams” and thus offer people a chance to reflect on their interactions with these groups.
+- Horses are herd animals, their “herd” behavior resembles our behavior with our “families”, “groups” and “teams” and offers us a chance to reflect on our interactions with each other.

-- Horses (and nature) are known to decrease activity in the sympathetic nervous system, thereby lowering the blood pressure and heart rate of people around them.
+- Horses (and nature) are known to decrease the activity of a human’s sympathetic nervous system thus lowering the blood pressure and heart rate of people around them.

 - Horses (and nature) are known to increase activation of the parasympathetic nervous system, releasing Oxytocin associated with positive emotional feelings.